 Sustainability and back-to-original-denim are what everybody is talking about now, and rightly so.
 We need to do whatever we can to preserve our planet, and the more we talk about it and spread the word, the better.

-This is why we want to share an interesting article from 3×1.
 Not only is raw denim totally sustainable, but it is also extremely gratifying, once you’ve worn in your jeans.
 They will be an “extension” of you and totally unique.
 As opposed to the pre-washed and pre-treated jeans that are mass-produced and lack uniqueness and individuality.

 Not that I am against all the distressed and destroyed jeans, really!
 I am totally addicted and will keep mine to wear until they fall apart.
 But it’s time to move on and start shopping for more sustainable denim.